Graduate Certificate in Women’s, Gender & Sexuality Studies

-- GRS WS 801 Theories and Methods in Women’s, Gender, & Sexuality Studies
+1. GRS WS 801 Theories and Methods in Women’s, Gender & Sexuality Studies

-- One of the interdisciplinary, team-taught courses offered by the Graduate Consortium in Women’s Studies: Each semester, the Consortium offers two or three graduate seminars taught by at least two faculty members from different disciplines and different institutions
+2. One of the interdisciplinary, team-taught courses offered by the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality: Each semester, the Consortium offers two or three graduate seminars taught by at least two faculty members from different disciplines and different institutions

 School of Law (LAW)